DylanSatow/dylan-satow-portfolio/src/routes/blog/deslop/+page.md

 # My New Website

-This is a historic day.
 Dylansatow.com has been freed from bloated Virtual DOMs and endless boilerplate code and has embraced the simplicity and speed of svelte.

 I chose to avoid any component libraries, opting instead to write an initial svelte base manually and style it using claude code, which was